stacksjs/stacks/components/README.md

 > **Note**
 > If your project does not require any UI components, you can remove this folder.
+> If it does require components, you may use this readme as the boilerplate of your library.

 ## 💡 Get Started